-You can get original wall art, glass art, ceramics, Judaica, gifts and more at T Clifton Art.
-The gallery boasts contemporary local and nationally recognized artists, plus they specialize in custom framing of art work.
+You can get original wall art, glass art, ceramics, Judaica, gifts and more at T. Clifton Art.
+The gallery boasts contemporary local and nationally recognized artists.
+The gallery also specializes in custom framing of art work.

 You can treat yourself to handmade jewelry, unique art, ceramics, and more at Falling Into Place.
 You can also learn how to make candles, art techniques, and more with workshops at this home and lifestyle boutique.

 You can enjoy and purchase art and other products while sipping on a cup of coffee at City & State.
 You can find locally-made Paper & Clay products at City & State as well.